tundeLayan/celo-monorepo/README.md

 ## 📂 <a id="repo"></a>Repo Structure

-The repository has the following packages (sub projects):
+The repository had the following packages (sub projects):

 - [attestation-service](packages/attestation-service) - service run by validators on the Celo network to send SMS messages, enabling attestations of user phone numbers and their accounts on the Celo network
 - [blockchain-api](packages/blockchain-api) - service that uses Blockscout to present view of transactions by account for Celo Wallet activity feed